 Scripts

-To be clear about my role, StreetEasy referred you to me, as I’m an Expert buyer’s representative and have done several deals in this [building/neighborhood].
+To be clear about my role, StreetEasy referred you to me because I’m an Expert buyer’s agent and have done deals in this [building/neighborhood/property type].

-The listing agent may have a lot of information about the property, but keep in mind that their job is to get the highest price for the seller, whereas mine is to get the lowest price for you.
+The seller’s agent may have a lot of information about the property, but keep in mind that their job is to get the highest price for the seller, whereas mine is to get the best deal for you.

-Imagine going through a divorce and having the attorney representing your spouse also represent you.
+Imagine being in court and having the opposing party’s attorney also represent you.
 It wouldn’t make sense.